moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 * MEDIA_PTS: a media timestamp rounded to the nearest millisecond.
 This entry MUST NOT be empty.
 If the Object ID entry is present, then this value MUST match the media presentation timestamp of the first media sample in the referenced Object.
+Otherwise, this value MUST match the media presentation timestamp of the first media sample in an Object that is in the Group but is not the first Object in the Group.
 * GROUP_ID: the MOQT Group ID.
-This entry MAY be empty.
+This entry MUST not be empty.
 * OBJECT_ID: the MOQT Object ID.
 This entry MAY be empty.
 * WALLCLOCK: the wallclock time at which the media was encoded, expressed as the number of milliseconds that have elapsed since January 1, 1970